hkotek/hkotek.com/about.md

 * Additivity
 * Comparative and superlative quantifiers

-You can find papers on these and other topics on the [publications page](/publications).
-To read more about each project, visit the [research page](/research).
+Additional details about these and other papers and presentations can be found on my [publications page](/publications).
+To read more about my various projects, visit the [research page](/research).

 For an updated list of my presentations and publications, please consult [my CV](KotekCV.pdf).